Last Minute Giving Tuesday Tips

 3. Develop an Online Donation Page

-One of the most important tools in your Giving Tuesday arsenal is an online donation page.
+An online donation page is one of the most important tools in your Giving Tuesday arsenal.
 This is critical because email and social media are the primary drivers of donations on Giving Tuesday.
 Here are some tips you can use to help improve your online donation page.

 • Create a donation page branded with Giving Tuesday messaging